how to set up ga4 site search

 Now, you should be able to see the enhanced measurement events you are tracking.
 Click in to the gear icon as shown below.

-By default, all enhanced measurement events will be turned on.
-If you’ve since gone and changed that, make sure that the site search event has been turned back on.
-[Please note: there are sometimes that we may want to toggle some of these events off.
-Scroll depth is a great example of an enhanced measurement event that we can track much more effectively with the help of Google Tag Manager.]
+Note: There are situations where you may want to toggle some of these events off.
+Scroll depth is a great example of an enhanced measurement event that we can track much more effectively with the help of Google Tag Manager.

 You can see the site search enhanced measurement event below.
 This will cause the view_search_results event to show in your GA4 events.